esp8266/Arduino/readme.txt

 Arduino is an open source project, owned by nobody and supported by many.

-For more information, see the website at: http://arduino.berlios.de/
+For more information, see the website at: http://arduino.berlios.de/ or the forums at arduino.berlios.de/cgi-bin/yabb/YaBB.cgi

 The Team is composed of Massimo Banzi, David Cuartielles, Tom Igoe, David Mellis and Nicholas Zambetti.